Entries tagged with “Neil Pendock”.

 * Orphanage Cocktail Emporium is opening Orphanage Club upstairs, with 1920’s style music by live performers, later this year.

-* Equus restaurant on the Cavalli stud and wine farm on the R44 is opening (more…)
+* Equus restaurant on the Cavalli stud and wine farm on the R44 has opened. (more…)

 Tuesday 15th October 2013 - Posted by Chris von Ulmenstein